Music/Lyrics: Anastasio, Marshall

 Historian: Phillip Zerbo (pzerbo)

-"Ladies and Gentlemen, The Chairman of the Boards.”
-As often introduced by Trey either before or following its performance, “Lawn Boy” shines the spotlight on The Chairman of the Keyboards, Page McConnell.
-Not content with a stylistic diversity that includes everything from punk to bluegrass, “Lawn Boy” adds Lounge Crooning to Phish’s repertoire.
+“Ladies and Gentlemen, The Chairman of the Boards.”
+As often introduced by Trey either before or following its performance, “Lawn Boy” shines the spotlight on Phish’s Chairman of the Keyboards, Page McConnell.
+Not content with a stylistic diversity that includes everything from punk to bluegrass, “Lawn Boy” adds lounge crooning to Phish’s repertoire.

 Introduced at Boston’s Paradise on 11/30/89, “Lawn Boy” has been a standard ever since, remaining in a more or less regular live rotation.
-Almost all renditions witness Page moving out from the veil of his keyboard setup to assume front-and-center stage in order to serenade the crowd, and often to receive a rose from an adoring fan.
+Almost all renditions witness Page moving out from the veil of his keyboard setup to assume front-and-center stage in order to serenade the crowd.
 “Lawn Boy” also provides an opportunity for Mike Gordon to display his more subtle skills, with a laid-back, jazzy solo.